-THE OFFERTORY

-The organist plays an improvisation while the ushers collect the offering.

-At the Presentation

-Hymnal 380, v.
-3

 Please stand as you are able as the offering is brought forward.

 Words: Thomas Ken (1637-1711); Music: Old 100th, melody from Pseaumes octante trois de David, 1551, alt.; harm. after Louis Bourgeois (1510?-1561?)

+THE GREAT THANKSGIVING

+BCP p.
+361, adapted/p.
+379

+Celebrant

-THE GREAT THANKSGIVING BCP p.
-361, adapted/CW p.
-261, adapted CelebrantThe Lord be with you.PeopleAnd also with you.CelebrantLift up your hearts.PeopleWe lift them to the Lord.
-Celebrant Let us give thanks to the Lord our God.
-The right to give Cod thanks and project People It is right to give God thanks and praise.
-It is right, and a good and joyful thing, always and everywhere to give thanks to you, Almighty God, Creator of heaven and earth.
-And now we give you thanks because for our sins Jesus was lifted high upon the cross, that he might draw the whole world to himself; and, by his suffering and death, became the source of eternal salvation for all who put their trust in him.
-Jesus Christ is the victim who dies no more, the Lamb once slain, who lives for ever, our advocate in heaven to plead our cause, exalting us to join with angels and archangels, for ever praising you and saying: Holy, Holy, Holy Hymnal S 124, adapted
+It is right, and a good and joyful thing, always and everywhere to give thanks to you, Almighty God, Creator of heaven and earth, through Jesus Christ our Lord.
+For our sins he was lifted high upon the cross, that he might draw the whole world to himself; and, by his suffering and death, he became the source of eternal salvation for all who put their trust in him.
+Therefore we praise you, joining our voices with Angels and Archangels and with all the company of heaven, who for ever sing this hymn to proclaim the glory of your Name: HOLY, HOLY, HOLY Hymnal S 124, adapted

 Bless'd is the One who comes in the name of the Lord.
 Ho-san-na in the high - est. Music: from New Plainsong; David Hurd (b.
-1950) Celebrant Celebrant Holy and gracious God: In your infinite love you made us for yourself; and, when we had fallen into sin and become subject to evil and death, you, in your mercy, sent Jesus Christ, your only and eternal Son, to share our human nature, to live and die as one of us, to reconcile us to you, the God and Father of all.
+1950) Celebrant Holy and gracious God: In your infinite love you made us for yourself; and, when we had fallen into sin and become subject to evil and death, you, in your mercy, sent Jesus Christ, your only and eternal Son, to share our human nature, to live and die as one of us, to reconcile us to you, the God and Father of all.
 On the night he was handed over to suffering and death, our Lord Jesus Christ took bread; and when he had given thanks to you, he broke it, and gave it to his disciples, and said, "Take, eat: This is my Body, which is given for you.
 Do this for the remembrance of me."
 After supper he took the cup of wine; and when he had given thanks, he gave it to them, and said, "Drink this, all of you: This is my Blood of the new Covenant, which is shed for you and for many for the forgiveness of sins.
 Whenever you drink it, do this for the remembrance of me."
 Therefore, we proclaim the mystery of faith: All Christ has died.